 I have been Managing Director of Shared Interest Society, an ethical lending organisation since 2006.
 Prior to this, I was MD of Saint-Gobain Quartz Group having held various roles within the manufacturing sector over my career.
 I am passionate about fair trade and am a Trustee and Treasurer for the Fairtrade Foundation.

-I am a member of the UK Fair Trade Leaders’ Forum, and a member of the Institute of Directors (IoD).
+I am a member of the UK Fair Trade Leaders’ Forum, a member of the Institute of Directors (IoD) and sit on the Newcastle Business School Advisory Board.
 I am treasurer of my Parish Council and have been involved with several local charities having also served on the CBI Regional Council and the Industrial Development Board at One North East.
 I am a qualified accountant with an MBA from Durham Business School.
-I am already working to widen links between the School and other organisations world-wide and to share my passion for fair trade with the girls.
+I am working to widen links between the School and other organisations world-wide and to share my passion for fair trade with the girls.

 Senior Lecturer in Entrepreneurship, Northumbria University